-The Accounts and Audit Regulations 2015 require an Annual Governance Statement (AGS) to be published along with the annual statement of accounts and a narrative statement that sets-out financial performance and economy, efficiency and effectiveness in its use of resources.
+The Accounts and Audit Regulations 2015 require an Annual Governance Statement (AGS) to be published along with the annual Statements of Account and a narrative statement that sets out financial performance and economy, efficiency and effectiveness in its use of resources.

-This statement is prepared in accordance with the CIPFA/SOLACE 'Good Governance: Framework' and explains how the Police and Crime Commissioner for Northumbria's (PCC) has complied with this framework and meets the statutory requirements of regulations.
+This statement is prepared in accordance with the Chartered Institute of Public Finance and Accountancy (CIPFA)/Society of Local Authority Chief Executives (SOLACE) 'Good Governance: Framework' and explains how the Commissioner for Northumbria has complied with this framework and meets the statutory requirements of regulations.